 When I first started Creative Habit, it was a personal test, but sharing on social media has created a sense of accountability for me, motivation that I can't miss a day.
 Hearing from contacts that they look forward to the daily posts and wonder what I'm doing when I post later than usual has not only encouraged me to sustain the effort but has also been tremendously rewarding.

-Amanda is an Art Director at Primacy, a full-service digital agency.
-She has done brand design and motion work at Percolate, CMYK+WHITE and The MET and holds a master’s degree from Pratt Institute’s Communications Design Program.
+Amanda Phingbodhipakkiya is a Creative Director and Design Strategist.
 Prior to becoming a designer, Amanda studied neuroscience at Columbia University and conducted Alzheimer’s Disease research at Columbia Medical Center.
 Her scientific background grounds her design process and work in the fundamentals of human cognition and emotion.
 She believes in multidisciplinary design, collaboration and asking permission later.

 Find her on LinkedIn or email her at email@example.com.